ibm-mas/gitops/cluster-applications/300-mas-provisioner/README.md

-IBM Mas Provisioner
+IBM MAS Provisioner (For Internal Use Only)
 ===============================================================================
-Installs the Mas Provisioner service which sends a notification when an order comes through AWS market place.
+Installs the MAS Provisioner service which sends a notification when an order comes through AWS market place.
+The MAS provisioner service broker is intended for internal use only.